um-grex/grex-docs/content/english/connecting/mfa.md

 ---

 Enrollment into the Alliance Duo is through [CCDB](https://ccdb.alliancecan.ca), this enables the MFA requirement on every SSH login on both Grex and Alliance systems (Cedar, Graham, Beluga, Narval or Niagara).

-As of now, the enrollment is voluntary: we kindly ask you to let us know (sending an email to [support@tech.alliancecan.ca](mailto:support@tech.alliancecan.ca) if you/your group members would like to enroll, and we will then enable the MFA option under your CCDB account.
+Enrollment is required.

-After our staff enable MFA for your account, you must follow these steps to complete the enrollment:
+You must follow these steps to start using Grex and Alliance systems:

 - login into CCDB with your credentials
 - from the top menu choose "My Account" => "Multifactor Authentication Management"